NaszvadiG/cim-xa/README.md

 - You need a powerful rule engine
 - You need a job queue facility [i.e.:batch/asynchronous processing]
 - You need debugging via Chrome Console
-- You need straightforward template inheritance
+- You need template inheritance without doing compile steps
 - You need a cURL library
 - You need phpseclib [for more security choices]